 Apply for traditional loans

 In addition, most educational institutions offer merit-based scholarships for which anyone can apply.
-In some cases, you'll have to apply for financial aid and get rejected before you can apply for the merit-based award, he says.
+In some cases, you'll have to apply for financial aid and get rejected before you can apply for the merit-based award, Chany says.

-Of course, the best way to pay for college is to start saving early, says Chany, adding that it's never too late to put money into a 529 Plan.
+Of course, the best way to pay for college is to start saving early, says Chany, adding it's never too late to put money into a 529 Plan.
 When trying to save, don't forget about travel and living expenses for your student, which can add up to about half the tuition costs, adds DeLauro.
 “Many people only look at tuition and then find out they haven't saved enough," he says.

 Understanding who will be accountable for what can influence the kind of credit used to fund a child's education.
 Maybe the child pays, but the parents loan them money from their equity line of credit and charge the child a lower rate.
 “You have to think through all the options and decide, as a family, what makes most sense," says O'Leary.
 “Figure out together how best to pay."

-Non-deposit investment products offered through RBC Wealth Management are not FDIC insured, are not a deposit or other obligation of, or guaranteed by, a bank, and are subject to investment risks, including possible loss of the principal amount invested.
+Investment and insurance products offered through RBC Wealth Management are not insured by the FDIC or any other federal government agency, are not deposits or other obligations of, or guaranteed by, a bank or any bank affiliate, and are subject to investment risks, including possible loss of the principal amount invested.